ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

 ---
 title: The Hidden Seabed
+description: >
-description: It has been eleven years since the Richborough cooling towers were demolished.
-I was often asked if I was going to be there to grab a photo.
-I thought about it but as chance would have it the Sunday in question coincided with a predicted low spring tide.
-The low tide won and it turned out to be one of the lowest I have seen.
-Very few were down the beach that morning, most were off to see the towers demolished.
-The sound of which echoed over the bay.
+  It has been eleven years since the Richborough cooling towers were demolished.
+  Very few were down the beach that Sunday morning, it seemed many had gone to see the Richborough cooling tower's demise.
+The sound of the explosion echoed over the bay.

   Discussing the tide with a gentleman I met, he said it was the lowest he had seen it for 20 years, explaining the high pressure had caused the tide to go out further than predicted.
-What is normally seen as pebbles and chalk beds, opened up as a vast area of sand, it was magical.
+What is normally seen as pebble beach and chalk beds at Kingsdown in Kent, opened up as a vast area of sand, it was magical.
 collection: Beyond the Pebbles
 aspect: landscape
 image: /img/hidden-seabed-kingsdown-new.jpg